AbdelRahmanHD/UdACITY-pROJECT-pRO-/README.md

 # UdACITY-pROJECT-pRO-
-//THIS PROJECT editted by abdelrahman hammd in 3.5 hours
+//THIS PROJECT editted by abdelrahman hammad in 3.5 hours
+// landing page done good enough
+// thank you for reading